 A free platform for creators to sell, exhibit, and engage with local communities

-We’re opening applications for free space at each of our Neighborhood Goods locations upon re-opening.
-While we’ll continue to feature our typical world-class line-up of brands, The Commons will allow us to make space for local and national brands who’ve had their businesses adversely affected by COVID-19, whether through wholesale orders being canceled, revenue or logistics disruptions, or otherwise.
+We’re opening applications for free space at each of our Neighborhood Goods locations.
+While we’ll continue to feature our typical world-class line-up of brands, The Commons allows us to make space for local and national brands who’ve had their businesses adversely affected by COVID-19, whether through wholesale orders being canceled, revenue or logistics disruptions, or otherwise.

 Meanwhile, we’re opening our kitchens to feature food from local chefs to help bring their restaurants back to life, hosting live music in-store to bring musicians back to work, putting together job fairs with local businesses for those who’ve lost work (including our own team), and placing work from local artists on our walls.

 We want to provide a platform for all in an effort to offer an avenue back to normalcy; a place for people to come together, safely, in support of their community.

 And this is just the start.
 In addition to announcing participating brands, artists, and chefs over the coming weeks, we'll also be unveiling new initiatives, sponsors, collaborations, and more.

 Update (7/22/2020): Applications and nominations for 2020's edition of The Commons are now concluded.
 If you'd like to chat about working with us, you can still reach out any time.

 We typically charge a monthly fee, in addition to a percentage of sales for our participating brands.
 But, for those of you who've seen a significant drop in sales, lost wholesale orders, or otherwise, we're offering to feature you in-store for no fee and a much more modest percentage than typical.
 Whatever the arrangement, we'll ensure it's appropriate for your company size and product type.
 (But, of course, we have to ensure our people are paid and our bills are paid, too.)
 For those who are stable and making it through this time, please consider reaching out via our typical application.